IowaBiostat/data-sets/Koussounadis2014/Koussounadis2014.md

 ### Elements

 * `y`: Relative tumor volume.
-Measurements on on the log2 scale so that y=1 means that the tumor has doubled in size since baseline.
+Measurements are on the log2 scale so that y=1 means that the tumor has doubled in size since baseline.
 By definition, y=0 for all samples taken at day 0.
 * `X`: Gene expression measurements
 * `sData`: Data frame containing additional information about the experimental conditions for each sample.
   * `Treatment`: Treatment received (Carbo, CarboTax, Control)